2019 New York Giants season: Week 15: vs. Miami Dolphins

 With the win, the Giants snapped their nine-game losing streak and improved to 3–11 in Eli Manning's final NFL game.
 He threw his final touchdown to rookie Darius Slayton and his final pass, a completion to Sterling Shepard.
 He was removed from the game by backup Alex Tanney to a standing ovation from the fans and family in attendance.
 Manning would later announce his retirement on January 22, 2020, and had his number retired by the Giants in 2021.
+New York finished 1-3 against the AFC East.

 Manning finished his professional football career, all 16 years with the Giants, with a 117–117 record as a starter and 8–4 in playoff games.
 His 4,895/8,119 with 57,023 passing yards, 366 touchdowns and 244 interceptions are all franchise records.
 He also retired 7th in NFL history in passing yards and touchdown passes.